ngailapdi/MNISTRNN/README.md

 # MNISTRNN
-Classifying MNIST dataset using RNN
+Classifying MNIST dataset using RNN in PyTorch